kshedden/case_studies/methods/power.md

 where $\hat{\tau}$ is the sample standard deviation of the
 $d_i$.

-Under the null hypothesis, $T$ is approximately standard normal, although if the sample size is small, the Student-t distribution with $n-1$ degrees of freedom might provide a better approximation.
+Under the null hypothesis, $T$ approximately follows a standard normal, although if the sample size is small, the Student-t distribution with $n-1$ degrees of freedom might provide a better approximation.
 For now we use the normal reference